• Facebook

 Cache Stopped Event

-Similar to the cache cleared event, you can also receive notifications when cache is stopped.
-The following method must be implemented in application to perform processing when cache stopped is fired.
+Similar to the Cache Clear Event, you can also receive notifications when the cache is stopped.
+The following method must be implemented in the application to perform processing when the Cache Stopped is fired.

 • Java